 PPO: You can see doctors, hospitals and providers outside your network – but you may end up paying more and it won’t reduce your in-network deductible

-EPO: Like a more affordable PPO, but with a smaller market of doctors, hospitals and providers
+EPO: Like a more affordable PPO, but with no out-of-network benefits

 There are several options these days for what’s known in the biz as “consumer directed coverage” – tax-free savings accounts that pick up where your insurance plan leaves off (for instance, before you’ve met your deductible):